jamietotten/woocommerce-lightrail-plugin/readme.txt

 == Screenshots ==

-1. Create and download gift card codes from Lightrail to send to your customers.
+1. Create and download Gift Card codes from Lightrail to send to your customers.
 2. After installing Lightrail for WooCommerce, Lightrail codes are redeemable in your WooCommerce checkout.
 3. View Lightrail Gift Card redemption details in your WordPress dashboard.
 4. Lightrail for WooCommerce also supports refunds.